canonical/is-charms-contributing-guide/CONTRIBUTING.md

 ## Definitions

+### Breaking change

+A breaking change is any change that results in a deliverable that can not be swaped by its previous version seamlessly.
+In the context of charms, the following are considered breaking changes:
+* Dropping or renaming  a configuration or integration
+* Adding a new required configuration or integration
+* Removing or changing an existing action (e.g., introducing a new required parameter)
+* Introducing or modifying the structure of a secret
+* Changing to an incompatible workload version
+* Introducing a requirement on a juju version which was not previously required

 ### Tool

 A tool is a project the team works on which isn't a charm, such as a GitHub